Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 And he looked ridiculous.

-“You look ridiculous.”
+"You look ridiculous."

 Father made a grumbling noise and ran a finger through the gap between his collar and his neck.
 He’d had a uniform tailored for him, evocative of the kind worn by Earth’s assorted kings, in the colors of Singularity’s military tradition.
 Black, trimmed in deep blue, dark red and silver.
 It was the sort of formal uniform that was rarely ever worn, but in its general shape it wasn’t *that* far off from regular duty clothes.
 Still, nobody on Ekallim-Igigi bothered with that sort of thing unless they had to, so to Alex it just looked uncomfortable.

-“Be glad you aren’t wearing this, boy,” he griped.
+"Be glad you aren’t wearing this, boy," he griped.

 Alex smiled up at him.
-“I am.”
+"I am."

-“Hah!
-You little shit!”
+"Hah!
+You little shit!"
 Gilgamesh had Alex in a headlock instantly, and for a second both their clothing troubles were forgotten in a batch of quick roughhousing before a cleared throat reminded them that they had serious matters ahead of them.

 Gilgamesh sighed and let go.
-“Yes?”
+"Yes?"

 The Corti technician indicated the Array.
-“It’s charged, sir.”
+"It’s charged, sir."

-“...Good.
+"...Good.
 Well, boy.
-Best face on.”
+Best face on."

-“Yes, sir.”
+"Yes, sir."

-“Let us go present ourselves, then.”
+"Let us go present ourselves, then."

 They stepped onto the platform.
 There was a pause, then…